On Focusing Statistical Power for Searches and Measurements in Particle Physics: Statistical Setup

 \subsection{How do we construct confidence intervals from tests?}

-Searches and measurements in particle physics are typically performed as hypothesis tests of the parameter $\mu$ of the likelihood $p(\mathcal{D}\vert\mu)$ implied by the physics processes under study for some parameter space $\Theta$ (See Appendix~\ref{sec:experimental_setup} for a detailed description of the experimental setup).
+Searches and measurements in particle physics are typically performed as hypothesis tests on the parameter $\mu$ of the likelihood $p(\mathcal{D}; \mu)$ of datum $\mathcal{D}$ implied by the physics processes under study for some parameter space $\Theta$.
+(See Appendix~\ref{sec:experimental_setup} for a detailed description of the experimental setup).
 For example, the {\em generalized LRT} rejects the null hypothesis $H_0: \mu=\mu_0$ (default conjecture on, e.g., the strength $\mu$ of a signal physics process) in favor of the alternative hypothesis $H_1: \mu \neq \mu_0$ when the generalized likelihood ratio statistic (LRS)

 is large or above some ``critical value'' $C_{\mu_0}$, which is chosen so that the proportion of wrongly rejected events (``false positives'') do not exceed some pre-set significance level $\alpha$.
-These hypothesis tests can then also be converted into an interval estimate of $\mu$ via the Neyman construction \cite{neyman_outline_1937}, where a $(1-\alpha)100$\% {\em confidence interval} $I(\mathcal{D})$ of $\mu$ is defined by the set of all parameter values that passed the level-$\alpha$ tests:
+These hypothesis tests can then also be converted into an interval estimate of $\mu$ by inverting the hypothesis tests \cite{neyman_outline_1937}, where a $(1-\alpha)100$\% {\em confidence interval} $I(\mathcal{D})$ of $\mu$ is defined by the set of all parameter values that passed the level-$\alpha$ tests:

-See Figure~\ref{fig:test_statistics}(top) for a depiction of the construction.
+See Figure~\ref{fig:test_statistics} (top) for a depiction of the construction, and Appendix~\ref{sec:neyman_and_confidence_belts} for a discussion on parallels with the classical ``confidence belt'' figure \cite{Feldman:1997qc,neyman_outline_1937,clopper_use_nodate}.
 The statistical efficiency or ``power'' of the procedure (which determines how tight the intervals are) depends on the intricacies of the likelihood and the choice of the test statistic $T$.
 The computational efficiency of the procedure depends on how fast we can compute the test statistic $T(\mathcal{D};\mu_0)$ and the critical values $C_{\mu_0}$ as a function of $\mu_0$.
 In practice, $\Theta$ is a discrete but high resolution grid of values for $\mu_0$.
 Furthermore, to avoid boundary effects, we replace $\Theta$ in the denominator of Equation~\ref{eq:LRS} by an extended parameter space $\widetilde{\Theta}$, which is defined as the parameter space $\Theta$ padded with one unit at both ends; see Appendix~\ref{sec:implementation} for details.